Souravdas54/next_node_mongob_api_employee/README.md

 ## 4 .
 Update the Root package.json:
 # Edit the package.json in the NEXT_NODE_MONGO_API_EMPLOYEE/ folder to include scripts for running both the client and server.
 Add the following under the "scripts" section:
-# note : Click on the README.md file, then click on Code or Blame, copy from "scripts" and paste it into your "package.json" file.
+# Note : Click on the README.md file, then click on Code or Blame, copy and paste from "scripts" to your "package.json" file just before "devDependencies".
-## {
+ {
    "name": "",
    "version": "1.0.0",
   "scripts": {